Denis O’Connor – An Appreciation

 The weeks coming up to Christmas were not good.
 But the great thing, he said, was what he smilingly called his "quality time" with his wife in the late evenings.
 The two of them would sit in the middle of the hospital machinery, holding hands and saying very little.
 They were, he realised, way past the need to say much to each other.
 Their selves had been interwoven from the day they met as students.
 There was no need for big statements.

 "You know," he told her one evening in December in Vincent's Hospital, "they don't think I'm going to get out of here again.
 But I am."

 He did, too.
 He got home a couple of days before Christmas.
-In time to welcome friends, break open a bottle of wine, take pleasure in his family.
+In time to welcome friends, break open a bottle of wine, and take pleasure in his family.

 Knowing he had already taken care of the details.
 Not just selecting the final gift for his wife, but making sure the newspaper delivery man got a Christmas present too.